gdmoney/reading/the-stoic-challenge.md

 - setback free childhood creates emotionally brittle kids and deprives them of the chance to develop resilience
 - **Anchoring Effect** - a cognitive bias whereby an individual's decisions are influenced by a particular reference point or 'anchor'
 - **Negative Visualization** - periodically have flickering thoughts (don't dwell) about how our lives and circumstances could be worse
-- anger is exhausing, it triggers anger in others, and it can cloud our judgment
+- anger is exhausting, it triggers anger in others, and it can cloud our judgment
 - Stoic would skip the first four Kubler-Ross's five stages of grief (*denial, anger, bargaining, depression*) and go directly to *acceptance*
 - *blame frame* - assumes that you have been wronged, that some person or group of people has it in for you
 - Stoics recommend that when we experience a setback, we make a point of consciously framing it as a kind of test